cryogenian/slamdata/MODULES.md

 It's simpler for me to use foreign logging then add Show instances

-    log :: forall a e. a -> Eff e Unit
+    log :: forall a e. a -> Eff (trace :: Trace | e) Unit

-#### `nodeById`

-Shortcut

-    nodeById :: String -> Eff _ (Maybe Node)

 #### `onLoad`

-This function can be defined via purescript-simple-dom but it will be harder to understand
+Ok, I were was wrong, it's simplier to define onload by simple-dom

-    onLoad :: forall e.
-Eff e Unit -> Eff e Unit
+    onLoad :: Eff _ Unit -> Eff _ Unit

 ## Module View